 Sec.
 V, I) EXPIRED SCHOLARSHIPS::

-Scholarship - "FINE ARTS":... a Fine Arts Scholarship was approved for the year 2001 to be awarded to one individual for outstanding achievement in the Fine Arts at Atascadero or Templeton High Schools."
+Expired Scholarship - "FINE ARTS":... a Fine Arts Scholarship was approved for the year 2001 to be awarded to one individual for outstanding achievement in the Fine Arts at Atascadero or Templeton High Schools."
 The scholarship was not continued.

-Scholarship - Chalk Mountain Community: In 2006 The Chalk Mountain Community Scholarship was funded by the Chalk Mountain Golf Course.
+Expired Scholarship - Chalk Mountain Community: In 2006 The Chalk Mountain Community Scholarship was funded by the Chalk Mountain Golf Course.
 About Feb., 2010 this scholarship was dropped because of lack of funds from Chalk Mountain Golf Course

-Scholarship - "Del Rio Continuation Scholarship" The Foundation established the Del Rio Continuation Scholarship in about 2003 after receiving specific funds from the Club and later from a private individual.
+Expired Scholarship - "Del Rio Continuation Scholarship" The Foundation established the Del Rio Continuation Scholarship in about 2003 after receiving specific funds from the Club and later from a private individual.
 The scholarship was discontinued in about 2007.

 Attachment A "Past Scholarship Recipient List ": follows.